gpozzi/capstone-google-analytics/README.md

 > - **`congestion_surcharge`**: Congestion surcharge for trips that start, end or pass through the congestion zone in Manhattan, south of 96th street ($2.50 for non-shared trips in Yellow Taxis, $2.75 for non-shared trips in Green Taxis)". (categorical)

 ### Data credibility and integrity
-- **Reliability** : This data is not so reliable since 2020 trends are severely affected by the COVID-19 outbreak which impacted on the level of service.
+- **Reliability** : This dataset may not be so reliable since 2020 trends are severely affected by the COVID-19 outbreak which greatly impacted on the level of service.
+Special consideration should be taken into which trends may reverse and which ones may stay.

 - **Originality**: This data is owned and provided by the NYT&LC.
 Thus it's original and we can rely it wasn't modified from its collection to its actual usage.